Study Abroad Grants and Scholarships

 Country- and Region-Specific ScholarshipsFreeman-ASIA

 Freeman-ASIA awards up to $3,000 per summer, $5,000 per semester, or $7,000 per year for study abroad in Asia.
 Eligibility: Open to U.S. citizens studying in Cambodia, China, Hong Kong, Indonesia, Japan, Korea, Laos, Macao, Malaysia, Mongolia, Philippines, Singapore, Taiwan, Thailand, or Vietnam for a summer, semester, or year.
+Deadline: March deadline for programs running the following academic year.

 Bridging Scholarship for Japan

 Bridging Scholarship recipients receive $2,500 per semester of $4,000 per year for study abroad in Japan.
 Eligibility: Open to U.S. citizens studying in Japan for a semester or year.
+Deadline: March deadline for programs running the following academic year.

 Morgan Stanley Scholarship for Japan